 The procedures that the charter school will follow to ensure the health and safety of pupils and staff.
-These procedures shall require all of the following:

-(i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237.
+These procedures shall include the requirement that each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237.